zackn9ne/module1_set1/README.md

 _homework 24_
 - `$.each()` a series of repetitive `HTML DOM Elements`, and `console.log` a statement each time the element is found
 - watch this video, especially up until `3:16` `https://www.youtube.com/watch?v=sBzRwzY7G-k&index=3&list=LL_X28oF7sfrfciJE1rOxI3w`

+# class

+- page 322 getting and setting css values

+- page 327 some `this keyword`  stuff

+- jQuery fundamentals with CSS

+- jQuery and CSS working together and trouble shooting

+- dimensions

+LAB 23: jQuery with CSS assignment